-Policy is currently silent about when en bloc transplantation is permissible and what type of kidneys are suitable.
-OPOs have asked UNOS which donor characteristics should be considered and at what point can they allocate kidneys en bloc.
-The implemented KDPI programmed into DonorNet currently overestimates KDPI scores for en bloc kidneys, subsequently impacting which candidates are screened off the match run.
-A workgroup comprised of members from the Kidney Transplantation, OPO, Pediatric Transplantation, Transplant Coordinator and Transplant Administrator Committees, in addition to several external members representing programs who transplant a high volume of en bloc kidneys, collaborated to develop this policy proposal.
+A workgroup comprised of members from the Kidney Transplantation, OPO, Pediatric Transplantation, Transplant Coordinator, and Transplant Administrator Committees, in addition to several external members representing programs who transplant a high volume of en bloc kidneys, collaborated to develop this policy proposal.

 The workgroup considered several solutions.
 They quickly dismissed developing an educational program or guidance document because, although those options would provide some direction to OPOs regarding when to allocate kidneys en bloc, these interventions would not address the lack of a policy, nor would they address the current challenges with DonorNet functionality in areas such as KDPI exclusions.
-It is difficult to assess the impact of a guidance document or an education program on behavior, as the implementation may not be consistent nor enforceable.
+It is difficult to track the impact of a guidance document or an education program on behavior, as the implementation may not be consistent nor enforceable.
 Similarly, a DonorNet programming enhancement in the absence of a policy would not inform OPOs how to allocate.

 The workgroup discussed whether policy is warranted for the small number of kidneys transplanted en bloc.
-In a comparison of the one year pre- and one year post-revision of the kidney allocation system (KAS), en bloc kidney transplants remained stable at approximately at just under 2 percent of all transplants.
-En bloc kidney transplantation is a complex procedure and many programs may lack technical expertise; of the 264 kidney transplant programs in the United States, 89 programs performed at least one en bloc kidney transplants during the year pre-and year post-KAS.
-Of those 89 programs, 10 percent performed 10 or more en bloc kidney transplants, 26 percent performed between 5 and 9 en bloc kidney transplants, and 64 percent performed between 1 and 4 en bloc kidney transplants.
-However, the workgroup felt that creation of an en bloc policy was appropriate and consistent with the OPTN strategic plan emphasis on increasing the number of transplants.
-The OPTN's Deceased Donor Potential Study recently estimated a gap that may be as high as about 800 unrealized potential donors per year within the 5 and under age range.
+In a comparison of the one year pre- and one year post-revision of the kidney allocation system (KAS), en bloc kidney transplants remained stable at approximately two percent of all transplants.36 En bloc kidney transplantation is a complex procedure and many programs may lack technical expertise.
+Of the 89 programs in the U.S. that performed at least one en bloc transplant post-KAS, 10 percent performed 10 or more en bloc kidney transplants, 26 percent performed between 5 and 9 en bloc kidney transplants, and 64 percent performed between 1 and 4 en bloc kidney transplants.37 However, the workgroup felt that creation of an en bloc policy was appropriate and consistent with the OPTN strategic plan emphasis on increasing the number of transplants.38 The OPTN's Deceased Donor Potential Study recently estimated a gap that may be as high as about 800 unrealized potential donors per year within the 5 and under age range.39

-Once the workgroup determined it would propose an en bloc policy, it considered whether a single policy could effectively inform how to allocate both en bloc and double kidneys, as both entail transplanting two kidneys from a single donor into a single recipient.
+Once the workgroup determined it would propose an en bloc policy, it considered whether a single policy could effectively inform how to allocate both en bloc and dual kidneys, as both entail transplanting two kidneys from a single donor into a single recipient.
 The workgroup felt that because the donor populations were distinctly different, there should be two separate policies developed by two different workgroups.

-&lt;sup>28 Pelletier et al, 1649-1651.
+28 Pelletier et al. 1649-1651.

-&lt;sup>29 Sureshkumar et al, 351-352.
+29 Sureshkumar et al, 351-352.

-&lt;sup>30 Mohanka et al, 266-267.
+30 Mohanka et al, 266-267.

-&lt;sup>31 Kayler et al, 2745-2749.
+31 Kayler et al, 2745-2749.

-Beltrán et al, 2842-2843.
+32 Beltrán et al, 2842-2843.

-Sharma et al, 565-568.
+33 Sharma et al, 565-568.

-&lt;sup>34 Maluf et al, 2705-2708, 2710-2711.
+34 Maluf et al, 2705-2708, 2710-2711.

-Preczewski et al.
+35 Preczewski et al.